FredrikBakken/TDT4305_Big-Data-Project/README.md

  - Download and install [Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (recommend [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)) to e.g. location C:\Java\jdk.
  - Create a new environment variable (JAVA_HOME) and set the path to the installed location for jdk.
  - Update the enviromental variable "Path" to point to %JAVA_HOME%\bin.
- - Make sure that everything works by using the commands "java -v" and "javac -v" in cmd.
+ - Make sure that everything works by using the commands "java -version" and "javac -version" in cmd.

 ### Python
  - Download and install [Python 2.7](https://www.python.org/downloads/release/python-2714/) (add Python to Path during the installation).